iworks/iworks-pwa/readme.txt

 = 1.5.2 (2022-09-26) =
 * Fixed issue with "apple-touch-icon" - it wasn't used even defined.
-* Updated iWorks Rate to 2.1.1.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.1.

 = 1.5.1 (2022-09-10) =
 * Added check for a tag meta with the "viewport" value.
 Add it if it is missing.
 Props for [Bert](https://wordpress.org/support/users/bertluch/)